 Give greater normative weight to demands for fundamental and structural changes to global economic governance to tackle both income and wealth inequality and enable a fair distribution of resources to all so that every person can live a dignified life.

-We would love to hear some initial responses from those interested in joining us in the upcoming RBE discussions and potential collaboration.
 Please take a few minutes to respond to this short survey to tell us which of the five pillars most speaks to you, and in which form or capacity you might like to engage with us to build the RBE.
 Meanwhile, watch the space for upcoming events, and sign up to our mailing list here for more updates about our work.